tianchenliu/uuv-slam-docs-test/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-UUV SLAM Project Documentation
+SLAM Project Documentation
 ==============================

-This website is used for the instructions, tutorials and study materials for underwater vehicle SLAM project.
+This website is used for the instructions, tutorials and study materials for SLAM projects.

 .. toctree::
    :maxdepth: 1